 The charity is developing a product that uses machine learning to understand the experiences of individuals with Parkinson’s.
 The algorithm-based tool analyses data for people with similar experiences and recommends the right advice and support via email.

-Dodd says the work around artificial intelligence (AI)-based advice recommendations is part of a broader movement.
+Dodd says the work around artificial intelligence (AI)-based advice is part of a broader movement.
 Parkinson’s UK is eager to digitise its services, so that people can benefit from remote appointments more frequently.

 “That means using robust video conferencing rather than our workers having to drive to where people live,” she says.
 “Sometimes driving is the right answer – this isn’t about replacing people with robots.

 - In his 17 years in the IT department at the WWF, David Southern has seen many changes – and the advent of cloud computing is one of the biggest.

 - Scope’s chief digital officer is implementing a three-stage plan to transform the organisation through building internal capabilities and technology stack, as well as creating a digital framework.

 - Animal charity the Dog’s Trust is revamping its IT to provide better customer service, protect itself from cyber attacks and ensure GDPR compliance.